FearIndigo/godot-line3d/README.md

 Targets Godot version 4.3.

+## Features

+- **Line3D:** A new node to render a line in 3D space with a similar interface to the built-in Line2D node.
+- **LineMesh:** A new mesh resource which is used by Line3D under the hood.
+It features a similar interface but is a bit more involved to use.
+- **Trail3D:** A new node to render a trail in 3D space similar to unity's trail renderer component.

 ## Demo

 A demo project is provided in the `line3d-demo` folder that showcases some basic functionality.